Cuban rock: The 1980s and 90s

 In the 1980s, a heavy metal band called Venus was formed by Roberto Armada in Playa, Havana.
+During the 1980s, at the height of rock and heavy metal in Cuba, Roberto Armada founded the band Venus in the municipality of Playa, Havana, one of the pioneering groups of the genre on the island.
+In a context of government restrictions on rock, Venus managed to stand out within the underground movement thanks to its powerful sound and its ability to connect with a youth eager for new cultural expressions.

+With an approach influenced by the classic heavy metal of bands like Black Sabbath, Judas Priest, and Iron Maiden, Venus became one of the most popular groups within the Cuban alternative scene.
+Their live performances, marked by the high energy and passion of their members, attracted a growing following, despite the difficulties in obtaining equipment and venues.

+However, the band's success and growing popularity also caught the attention of the cultural authorities of the time, who viewed rock as a foreign influence that ran counter to the official values of the establishment.
+In this context of censorship and repression against the rock movement, Venus was forced to disband, joining the list of bands that faced bans and restrictions during those years.
+Punk rock was introduced in Cuba in the late 1980s and generated a cult following among its followers, comprising a minority of the youth audience.

-They achieved much success and created a headbanger following among the Cuban youth.
-Punk rock was introduced in Cuba in the late 1980s and gained a cult-type following among a minority of the youth.
+On the other hand, Punk rock was introduced in Cuba in the late 1980s and gained a cult-type following among a minority of the youth.
 In 1982 Nilo Núñez formed the rock band called Rhodas in Camagüey.
 The band had a huge following as well as a number one hit with "Es Amor".
 Rhodas were active in Cuba until 1996 when they left Cuba for Spain.
 See A través de los obstáculos by Nilo Núñez and Parche: Enciclopedia del Rock en Cuba by Humberto Manduley.

 During the nineties, rock and roll in Cuba was still an underground phenomenon.
 In Havana, the Ciudad de La Habana radio station presented several programs showing the most recent tendencies on that type of music around the world.
 Juan Camacho, an old musician and radio host had a morning program called Disco Ciudad.
 El programa de Ramón was also a successful radio show.
 Some bands from that period were: Gens, Zeus and Los Tarsons.
 Despite being perceived as a small underground scene due to official disapproval by the state, Cuban rock since the late 1990s has become a larger phenomenon, with groups such as Burbles, Moneda Dura and Los Kent with Jorge Martínez gaining a new dimension with their guitar performance, more polished sound and musical lead, which broadened their audience.
 These bands performed rock music on Cuban TV, as well as in concerts and festivals; and since then, the profile of rock music has risen in the island.